Supercolony-net/openbrush-contracts/README.md

 ### Tests

-You can run unit tests by `RUSTFLAGS="-D warnings" cargo test --all-features --workspace` command from the root of the directory.
+You can run unit tests by `RUSTFLAGS="-D warnings" cargo test --all-features --workspace -- --test-threads=10` command from the root of the directory.

 To run integration test you need to start the node with contract-pallet.
 - [Setup and start the node with contract-pallet](https://github.com/paritytech/substrate-contracts-node)